-Only a small proportion of older people, (60+) live in specially built, age specific housing.
-The majority (90%) live in 'ordinary' housing that anyone might live in.
-About 6% live in sheltered/retirement housing and around 4% live in residential care or other.
+Only a small proportion of older people (ie people over 60yrs), live in housing that has been built specially for older people.
+The majority (90%) live in 'ordinary' housing where anyone of any age might live.
+Just over 5% live in sheltered or retirement housing and just under 5% live in residential care or 'other'.